September 16, 2021

 In Australia we have harm reduction services in every state and territory.

-If a loved one is experiencing social or physical harm from drug use, these services can provide support and advice:
+If someone you care about is experiencing social or physical harm from drug use, these services can provide support and advice:

 Remember, taking care of yourself is just as important as helping others.